snapscript/snap/README.md

 ### Command Directive

 The command directive is used to tell command interpreters where the interpreter for the source is located.
-This is is often called the 'shebang' directive and is interpreted by common shells like bash.
+This is is often called the [Shebang](https://en.wikipedia.org/wiki/Shebang_(Unix)) directive and is interpreted by common shells like bash.
 The first line of any Snap source file can contain this command directive.

 ```sh